tbrazelton3/Jonson-Character-Cloud/src/plays/bartholomew-fair/outline.md

 Cokes walks past the puppet show tent and decides he wants to see the play.
 He asks Littlewit to loan him the money to see the puppet show, and they both enter.
 Leatherhead shows the puppets off and introduces the topic of the puppet show - a version of Hero and Leander set in working-class London.

 ### Scene 5.4
-Characters: Cokes, Winwife, Grace, Leatherhead, Overdo, Filcher, Knockem, Sharkwell, Whit, Edgeworth, Win-the-fight, Wasp, Puppet Leander, Puppet Cole, Puppet Jonas, Puppet Damon, Puppet Pythias
+Characters: Cokes, Winwife, Grace, Leatherhead, Overdo, Filcher, Knockem, Sharkwell, Whit, Edgworth, Win-the-fight, Wasp, Puppet Leander, Puppet Cole, Puppet Jonas, Puppet Damon, Puppet Pythias

 Edgworth hits on Mistress Littlewit and Whit offers to sell either Mistress LIttlewit or Mistress Overdo’s sexual favors for twelvepence.
 Wasp comes to the show, and Littlewit goes looking for his wife (he doesn’t recognize her because she is wearing a mask).
 Leatherhead begins the puppet show.
 Cokes has difficulty telling reality from fiction.

 ### Scene 5.5
-Characters: Cokes, Winwife, Grace, Leatherhead, Overdo, Filcher, Knockem, Sharkwell, Whit, Edgeworth, Win-the-fight, Wasp, Puppet Leander, Puppet Cole, Puppet Jonas, Puppet Damon, Puppet Pythias, Busy
+Characters: Cokes, Winwife, Grace, Leatherhead, Overdo, Filcher, Knockem, Sharkwell, Whit, Edgworth, Win-the-fight, Wasp, Puppet Leander, Puppet Cole, Puppet Jonas, Puppet Damon, Puppet Pythias, Busy

 Busy bursts in at the middle of the show, threatening to tear apart the puppet booth.
 He gets in an argument with Puppet Dionysius, who convinces Busy that there is nothing wrong with the puppet show because there is no crossdressing involved (puppets, Dionysius argues, don’t have a sex and therefore can’t dress as the opposite sex).
 Justice Overdo reveals  himself and prepares to deliver a speech